75 Must Know Nautical Terms

 - A bed or sleeping spot on a ship.

-- The safety margin that needs to be kept between two ships or a ship and an obstruction.
+- The safety margin must be kept between two ships or a ship and an obstruction.

 12. Boom

 The boom is the metal pole that horizontally sticks out of the mast and is attached to the bottom of the jib (a sail type).
-By adjusting the direction the boom is facing, it is possible to use the power of the wind in order to propel a boat forward or backward.
+By adjusting the direction the boom is facing, the power of the wind can be used to propel a boat forward or backward.

 13. Bow

 The bow is the front of a boat.
 Anything near the front of a ship is forward.
-In addition, the terms starboard bow and port bow are used to refer to the right and left sides of the bow respectively.
+In addition, the terms starboard bow and port bow refer to the bow’s right and left sides, respectively.

 14. Bridle

-The bridle is a system that evenly shares the strain on an anchor across two points.
-The use of this system allows for shock absorption, noise reduction in the anchor chain, as well as reduction of wear in the boat.
+The bridle system evenly shares the strain on an anchor across two points.
+This system allows for shock absorption, noise reduction in the anchor chain, and reduction of wear in the boat.

 15. Buoy

-A buoy is a floating object of a specific shape and color that is anchored at some position in the water to serve as an aid in navigation.
+A buoy is a floating object of a specific shape and color that is anchored at some position in the water to aid navigation.

 16. Cabins